Amir Moosavi

 About

 Amir Moosavi is an assistant professor in the Department of English at Rutgers University-Newark.
 He holds a PhD in Middle East and Islamic studies from New York University.
 His research and teaching interests center around Arabic and Persian literatures, with a focus on modern and contemporary fiction.
 His publications have appeared in the International Journal of Middle East Studies, Middle East Critique, Alif, and Iran Namag, among other venues.
 In 2021, he co-edited Losing Our Minds, Coming to Our Senses: Sensory Readings of Persian Literature and Culture (Leiden UP, 2021).
-During his fellowship year with ISGRJ he will complete his book manuscript titled Dust That Never Settled: Afterlives of the Iran-Iraq War in Arabic and Persian Literatures and two articles related to a second project on cultural representations of the late Cold War era in the Middle East.
+During his fellowship year with the ISGRJ he will complete his book manuscript titled Dust That Never Settled: Afterlives of the Iran-Iraq War in Arabic and Persian Literatures and two articles related to a second project on cultural representations of the late Cold War era in the Middle East.

 Publications & Speaking Engagements